Toric rings, inseparability and rigidity: Inseparable bipartite graphs

 Let $G$ be a finite simple graph on the vertex set $[m]$, and let $K$ a field.
 The $K$-algebra $R=K[G]=K[t_it_j\:\; \{i,j\}\in E(G)]$ is called the {\em edge ring} of $G$.
 Here $E(G)$ denotes the set of edges of $G$.
 We let $n=|E(G)|$, and denote by $S$ the polynomial ring over $K$ in the indeterminates $x_e$ with $e\in E(G)$.
 Let $\varphi\: S\to K[G]$ be the $K$-algebra homomorphism with $x_e\mapsto t_it_j$ for $e=\{i,j\}$.
 The toric ideal $\Ker \varphi$ will be denoted by $I_G$.

-In this section we will discuss inseparability, semi-rigidity and rigidity of the edge ring of a bipartite graph, which may as well be considered as the toric ring associated with the affine semigroup $H$ generated by the elements $\delta_i+\delta_j$ with $\{i,j\}\in E(G)$, where $\delta_1,\ldots,\delta_m$ is a canonical basis of $\ZZ^m$.
+In this section we will discuss inseparability of the edge ring of a bipartite graph, which may as well be considered as the toric ring associated with the affine semigroup $H$ generated by the elements $\delta_i+\delta_j$ with $\{i,j\}\in E(G)$, where $\delta_1,\ldots,\delta_m$ is the canonical basis of $\ZZ^m$.